-auto insurance in puerto rico
+auto registration and insurance in puerto rico

 Every time we drove past the big yellow and red “MARBETES” sign we felt it, even if Holly occasionally left it unsaid: “We probably SHOULD figure out how to renew our vehicle registration sticker….”
 Well our sticker or “marbete” expires at the end of this month so I could procrastinate no longer.
 The following is the result of my wait-till-the-last-minute on the ground and online research.

 In Texas, vehicle inspection and registration are two separate processes requiring two separate stickers.
 Here in Puerto Rico, they are combined along with enforcement of mandatory liability auto insurance, so a bit more coordination is required.
 In the end, I think it’s kind of nice to only have one date to worry about.

 Getting your renewal form

 Around 45 days before your marbete is to expire you are supposed to receive your renewal form in the mail.
 If you don’t receive them, which isn’t uncommon, you can wait in line at the regional CESCO (think DMV) to receive it OR you could register on the DTOP website and print them out at home.
 You can probably guess what my preference was. :) However, when I tried to create an account on the DTOP system, it failed FOUR times with what looked like a programming error.
 I figured the site wasn’t working, so I started preparing myself mentally for a trip to the local CESCO.
 Just before I shut down my computer, I decided to try to register once more, even though I thought it was a complete waste of time.
 To my surprise (and relief), it actually worked!
 I said all that to say, if the system doesn’t allow you to register right away, don’t give up!